0xERR0R/blocky/docs/configuration.md

     ** Blocky needs at least one upstream DNS server **

+See [List of public DNS servers](additional_information.md#list-of-public-dns-servers) if you need some ideas, which public free DNS server you could use.

 ## Custom DNS

 You can define your own domain name to IP mappings.
-For example you can use an user-friendly name for a network printer or define a domain name for your local device on order to use a HTTPS certificate.
+For example, you can use a user-friendly name for a network printer or define a domain name for your local device on order to use the HTTPS certificate.

 !!! example

     ```yaml
     customDNS:
       mapping:
+        printer.lan: 192.168.178.3
-        printer.lan: 192.168.178.3 otherdevice.lan: 192.168.178.15
+        otherdevice.lan: 192.168.178.15
     ```

 This configuration will also resolve any subdomain of the defined domain.
 For example a query "printer.lan" or "